tereschvlad/DapperSqlConstructor/README.md

     }

 ```
-# How it work.
+# How it works.
-After you sending files you get a Dapper methods which doing select through all related tables, simple select script and method for UPDATE and INSERT into all tables.
+After you sending files, the tool generates Dapper methods which doing select through all related tables, simple select script and method for UPDATE and INSERT into all tables.